Chai School

 Confirmation

-Grade 10: Confirmation – God, Torah and the People Israel - What is God?
-Is there more than one way to perceive of God?
+Grade 10: Confirmation – God, Torah, and the People of Israel - What is God?
+Is there more than one way to perceive God?
 How can we know God?
 What does God want from us?
 How does God fit into my life?
-If there is a God, why do bad things happen in the world?
+If there is a God, why do bad things happen?
 This is a course about God.
-More specifically, it is a course about ways in which Jews have spoken about and to God through four thousand years of Jewish history.
-Students will also participate in intergenerational programming with residents from The Willows and with special guest speakers on the topic of aging.
-Our 10th graders also participate in a social action program presented by the Religious Action Center of Reform Judaism.
-They join students from all over the country to experience social justice through Jewish lenses.
+More specifically, it is a course about how Jews have spoken about and to God through four thousand years of Jewish history.
+Students will also gain an understanding of current events and how these events affect the Jewish community.
+Finally, our 10th graders also participate in a social action program presented by the Religious Action Center of Reform Judaism.
+They join students from all over the country to experience social justice through a Jewish lens.
 The tenth-grade year culminates in a Confirmation ceremony on Erev Shavuot.
-Under the guidance of the Rabbis, the tenth-grade students create and lead the service, offering their own insights and teachings to the congregation.
+Under the guidance of the Rabbis, the students create and lead the service, offering their own insights and teachings to the congregation.

 Post Confirmation

 These teens are transformed into role models, and young students look up to them.
-Confidence, pride and a renewed passion for learning – that’s what this program creates for our teens.
-Madrichim prepare lessons, lead small group discussions and tutor children in Hebrew, introduce exciting games to review classroom material, provide a safe and loving environment for every student, make it “cool” to be Jewish, and bring a sense of ruach (spirit) to the classroom and youth events.
+Confidence, pride, and a renewed passion for learning – that’s what this program creates for our teens.
+Madrichol prepare lessons, lead small group discussions, tutor children in Hebrew, and introduce exciting games to review classroom material.
+They provide a safe and loving environment for every student, make it “cool” to be Jewish, and bring a sense of Ruach (spirit) to the classroom and youth events.

 Upcoming Events